Tissaphernes: Civil war

 Cyrus saw that the outcome depended on the fate of the king.
 He therefore wanted Clearchus of Sparta, the commander of the Greeks, to take the centre against Artaxerxes.
 Clearchus, out of arrogance, disobeyed.
-As a result, the left wing of the Persians under Tissaphernes was free to engage the rest of Cyrus' forces.
+As a result, the left wing of the Persians under Tissaphernes was free to engage the rest of Cyrus's forces.
 Cyrus in the centre threw himself upon Artaxerxes, but was slain.
 Tissaphernes claimed to have killed the rebel himself.

 The Greek soldiers of Cyrus, once they heard about the news of his death, realised that they were in the middle of a massive empire with no provisions, no one to finance them, and no reliable allies amongst the Persian nobles.
 They offered to make their Persian ally, Ariaeus, king, but he refused on the grounds that he was not of royal blood and so would not find enough support among the Persians to succeed.
 They then offered their services to Tissaphernes, but he refused.
 However, the Greeks refused to surrender to him.

 Tissaphernes was left with a problem: he faced a large army of heavy troops that he could not defeat by frontal assault.
 He supplied them with food and, after a long wait, led them northwards for home, meanwhile detaching the Persian general Ariaeus and his light troops from the Greeks.
 The senior Greek officers foolishly accepted an invitation from Tissaphernes to attend a feast.
 There they were made prisoners, taken before the king, and decapitated.
 As a reward for his loyalty, Artaxerxes gave Tissaphernes one of his own daughters in marriage and restored him as governor of Lydia and as the commander-in-chief of the Persian army in Asia Minor.